top of page

 Imane Khelif marked her Cannes Film Festival debut with a sleek Chanel ensemble that represented a crossover between sport, cinema, and luxury fashion.
 The Algerian athlete wore a timeless black silk gabardine jacket styled with a crisp white cotton shirt and tailored black trousers from Chanel’s Spring/Summer 2026 ready-to-wear collection.
 Coco Crush earrings in 18K white gold and diamonds, along with a statement brooch, added subtle refinement to the sharply tailored look.

 Ruth Negga continued the festival’s fascination with black lace in Saint Laurent by Anthony Vaccarello, drawing inspiration from the house’s Spring 2018 collection.
-The layered tulle peplum introduced texture and drama to the silhouette, while the long column skirt created a sleek elongated effect that balanced the proportions beautifully.
+The layered tulle peplum introduced texture and drama to the silhouette, while the long column skirt created a sleek, elongated effect that balanced the proportions beautifully.
 The contrast between delicate lace detailing and structured tailoring gave the ensemble a distinctive edge, while Emerald Chopard jewels completed the look.

 Brazilian model Isabella Menin delivered a striking red carpet moment in a sculptural emerald mermaid gown that radiated regal elegance.
 The fitted silhouette hugged the body before flaring dramatically toward the hem, creating a statuesque effect against the Cannes backdrop.
 The rich emerald tone added depth and sophistication, while the gown’s sculptural construction brought modern couture drama to the Croisette.